Skip to content

 While this is going on, we’re also already working on a shift in culture that improves collaboration between our researchers and animal care teams to benefit both animals and the research they support.
 The tight job market has affected WaNPRC the same way it has other industries.
 You’ll be seeing a more aggressive recruiting campaign and new opportunities for our veterinary teams to lead and collaborate with our researchers in projects aimed at developing novel veterinary procedures and new concepts to enhance our animal behavior, breeding and care,

 In the longer term, you’ll see us landing opportunities to improve our financial outlook by seeking partnerships and funding sources that improve revenue and increase efficiency while reducing our costs.
 Seattle is a growing hub for biotechnology and in parallel, we are expanding our portfolio of translational research studies and capabilities to support a growing need for preclinical research in nonhuman primates that provide a critical bridge to close the gap between biomedical breakthroughs at the bench and human clinical trials.
-For example, research at our primate center is helping HDT Bio, Orlance, Inc., Sana Biotechnology and Umoja Biopharma advance their novel innovations for new vaccines, stem cell and cancer therapies to human clinical trials.
+For example, research at our primate center is helping HDT Bio, Orlance, Inc., Sana Biotechnology and Umoja Biopharma advance their novel innovations for new vaccines, stem cell, and cancer therapies to human clinical trials.

 There’s also something we’re going to stop doing: We’re not going to shrink from the opportunity to tout the successes we have.
 We’re constantly bombarded by misinformation and lies put out by animal rights extremists.
-But we’re not going to them tell our story, and we’re not going to let bullying and threats affect our work.
+But we’re not going to let them tell our story, and we’re not going to let bullying and threats affect our work.
 So, expect to see more in this spot about the research we do and how we’re improving human health and animal welfare at the same time.

 Come visit this site every month.
 You’re going to hear from me and other leaders at WaNPRC about all these topics as we work to bring to life that ambitious vision.